huxh-labs/PlantGFM/README.md

 ```
 ## 2. Pre-train

-If you want to retrain our model, you first need to download [PlantGLM](https://github.com/hu-lab-PlantGLM/PlantGLM.git) locally.To ensure compatibility with our pre-training scripts, your data needs to be formatted according to the structure in the `/sample/pre-data` directory.
+If you want to retrain our model, you first need to download [PlantGLM](https://github.com/hu-lab-PlantGLM/PlantGLM.git) locally from Hugging Face🤗.To ensure compatibility with our pre-training scripts, your data needs to be formatted according to the structure in the `/sample/pre-data` directory.

 ```bash
 python pre_train.py \